awsdocs/amazon-cognito-developer-guide/doc_source/authorization-endpoint.md

 *code\_challenge*
 The generated challenge from the `code_verifier`\.
 Required only when the `code_challenge_method` is specified\.

+*nonce*
+A random value that you can add to the request\.
+The nonce value that you provide is included in the ID token that Amazon Cognito issues\.
+You can use a `nonce` value to guard against replay attacks\.

 ### Examples requests with positive responses<a name="get-authorize-positive"></a>